RohanB13/sasa-bl/index.md

+# The Dynasty

+Hey there!
+So you must be wondering what this is and who we are and how extra it was to make a website.
+Well you are right, it is extra af, but this only took us a few minutes so we figured why not haha.
+Anyways, scroll through to learn more about us and find out why you should befriend our quirky bunch :)

+## We put the ~FML~ ILY in FAMILY

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/RohanB13/sasa-bl/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.